Intro-to-Data-and-Viz/Intro-to-Data-and-Viz.github.io/pages/03-wrangling.md

 In this unit there are four sections.
 Each section has a list of suggested resources, a template Jupyter Notebook and/or Tableau workbook to demonstrate the skills you will be learning, and a list of tasks to complete.

-Tasks can be submitted for auto-grading through the Moodle Course.

-You can choose to submit **one** complete Tableau Workbook or Jupyter Notebook from a section for evaluation and personal feedback.
-All other submitted items will be auto-graded for correctness but will not include detailed feedback.

-The deadline for submission for feedback is: **end of month**.

 Each section below will have similar formats:
 - 🛠 Tools: which tools will be featured, and might be useful to review setup for
 - 📚 Resources: available resources to learn terminology, and get started
 - ☑️ Tasks: your learning activities for practice and/or submission.
 Most sections will include a task to review and rewrite a template Jupyter Notebook or Tableau Workbook
 - Optional Submissions: you have the option to submit any of these for automated grading, and to indicate **one** submission for personalized feedbac

+## Important
+- Tasks can be submitted for auto-grading through the Moodle Course using GitHub Classroom.
+- You can choose to submit **one** complete Tableau Workbook or Jupyter Notebook from a section for evaluation and personal feedback.
+All other submitted items will be auto-graded for correctness but will not include detailed feedback.
+- The deadline for submission for feedback is: **end of month**.

 # [Exploratory Analysis](https://intro-to-data-and-viz.github.io/wrangling/exploratory-analysis)
 > When you first gain access to a new dataset, you will want often want to being by exploring the data.
 So far, we have introduced two tools that can be helpful with this: Jupyter and Tableau.
 There are benefits and drawbacks to each, and you may find yourself using both rather than picking one or the other.